3 Red Flags In A Collagen Supplement You Shouldn't Ignore, From Experts

 No vitamin C.

 A thoughtfully made collagen supplement should contain vitamin C. It's not a nice-to-have, like some other ingredients brands might fold in for extra beauty benefits (hyaluronic acid, biotin, and the like).* Rather, the antioxidant is actually a vital part of the collagen production process: "Vitamin C is a key cofactor in the synthesis of collagen and elastin, [which helps] give your skin that plump and youthful appearance,"* says Keira Barr, M.D., dual board-certified dermatologist.
-It's able to promote fibroblast production, tend to collagen DNA, and regulate collagen synthesis, or the pathway in which collagen is made.*
+It's able to promote fibroblast production8, tend to collagen DNA, and regulate collagen synthesis9, or the pathway in which collagen is made.*

 As collagen supplements continue to flood the beauty market, you might want to be cognizant of these few red flags.
 While everyone has different preferences (ingredients, form, etc.), it's important to wade through the marketing language so you know, exactly, what you're getting out of your collagen.